aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 clean air with billions of dollars over the last 40 years.
-Otherwise, we would have clean air because we would have technologies that are not dependent on oil and fossil fuels, or we would have technologies that cleaned the byproducts so they were not dis- persed into our environment.
+Otherwise, we would have clean air because we would have technologies that are not dependent on oil and fossil fuels, or we would have technologies that cleaned the byproducts so they were not dispersed into our environment.
 Industry fights clean air sources so that those invested in coal and oil continue to accumulate greater profits without having to spend much of it on pollution-prevention.